mikelevins/clio/README.md

 ## Protocols

 Clio organizes most of its functions and operators into a set of **protocols**.
 A **protocol** is a set of variables, functions, and special operators that, together with supported data structures, define a **type**.

-As an example, a **sequence** is a type in Clio.
-It is an object that represents an ordered arrangement of values that can be enumerated, indexed, searched, filtered, and sorted.
 A Clio type is not a class in the sense of a Common Lisp class or classes in other languages.
 A Clio type is an abstract idea.
-It's turned into a concrete datatype by specializing the generic functions of the **sequences protocol** to support specific datatypes.
-Built-in classes that are sequences in Clio include `vector`, `string`, `list`, and (from the FSet functional data structure library) `seq`.
+It's turned into a concrete datatype by specializing the generic functions of a protocol.
+Specializing a protocol's functions to support a particular class turns that class into a member of the protocol's type.

+For example, the **sequences protocol** defines the **sequence** type.
+If the functions of the sequences protocol are specialized to support a class then instances of that class are sequences.
+Built-in classes that are defined to be sequences include `string`, `list`, `vector`, and `seq`.

-The functions defined by the sequences protocol work the same way on all these built-in classes, and they can work the same way on any other class you may wish to define, provided that you write the specializations of the protocol's generic functions.
+The functions defined by the sequences protocol work the same way on all these built-in classes, and they can work the same way on any class you may wish to define; all you have to do is write methods for the protocol's generic functions.

 The following table lists the protocols defined by Clio: